 Elaborate costumes can be awesome looking but are not always comfy.
 These DIY Batman & Robin costumes are simple to make and more importantly comfy to wear.

-This year we were headed to Mickey’s Halloween Party again and needed costumes that were theme park friendly.
+This year we were headed to Mickey’s Halloween Party again and needed a family Halloween costume theme that was theme park friendly.
 While costumes like Dusty and El Chupacabra from Disney Planes are fun to make and wear at home, they don’t work well for riding roller coasters or standing in a crowd watching fireworks!

 Batman and Robin Halloween Costumes